OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 | Office Professional Plus 2016 (Click-to-Run only)    | Actionable Messages are available for Office 365 only                   | No |
 | Exchange 2016 On-Premises Outlook on the web         | Actionable Messages are available for Office 365 only                   | No |

+###Note:
+Actionable messages may not render correctly in Outlook for windows if you have any of the following options enabled.
+-Download Headers and then Full Items
+-Download Headers or
+-On Slow Connections Download Only Headers, under Download Preferences in the Ribbon.

+To resolve the problem, navigate to Send /Receive tab in Outlook ribbon > click on Download Preferences and select **Download Full Items**.
+You may want to uncheck **On Slow Connections Download Only Headers** depending on your connection type.

 ## Submit feedback

 There are multiple ways you can send us feedback.